LispCookbook/cl-cookbook/variables.md

 ;; => ERROR: the variable A is unbound
 ```

 "unbound" means the variable is bound to nothing, not even to NIL.
-It
-doesn't exist.
+Its
+symbol may exist, but it isn't associated to anything.

+> Food for thought: sometimes, the fact to write a variable name and have the Lisp reader read it creates the symbol, but doesn't bind it to anything.

+I wanted to say that "after the let, the variable A doesn't exist",
+but because I wrote it in the format expression, it was *read* and it
+now does exist.
+It just isn't bound to anything anymore, although it
+was bound to the number 2 inside the let.

+Right?

-Outside of the scope formed by the `let`, the variables `a` and `square` don't exist.
+Outside of the scope formed by the `let`, the variables `a` and `square` "don't exist".

 They can be accessed by any form inside the `let` binding.
 If we
 create a second `let`, its *environment* inherits the previous one (we